 First of all, the inheritance.
 I know that once I am financially free and can retire early the money can stop flowing in.
 However, chances are that I’m still going to be working in some capacity.
 Whether it’s from doing some side work that I enjoy or from focusing on this blog, there will likely be some additional income coming in.
 My wife also plans to work part-time even after I quit my career so that’s a steady stream of income as well.

 Additionally, the nest egg that we have when I retire will not just shrivel up and disappear when we die.
-In fact, according to Personal Capital‘s pretty impressive free Retirement Planner, if things go according to plan, there’s currently a 74% I will actually have more in my retirement plan when I die than I will have when I leave my career.
+In fact, according to Empower (formerly Personal Capital)‘s pretty impressive free Retirement Planner, if things go according to plan, there’s currently a 74% I will actually have more in my retirement plan when I die than I will have when I leave my career.
 Now, we all know things never really do according to plan, but it still helps to know that I’ll likely have a pretty good amount of money to pass onto my daughter when she’s older.

 Second, there’s the old saying that “money isn’t everything.”
 My family was not poor growing up, but we were definitely not a family of money.
 My dad died when I was young so it was just my mom raising my brother and I from the time I was in the first grade until she remarried when I was in high school.
 The point of this is that I had to make my own way, enjoy my years of the college loans burden, and then start from the ground up on making a career and accumulating a decent net worth for myself.